Difrex/boobstrap/README.md

 <!-- markdown-toc end -->

-So what Boobstrap can do?
+So what booty can do?

-1. Installs "chroots" into the directory, it have native CRUX GNU/Linux support but for other distros Boobstrap just switching to using external bootstrap-wrappers like pacstrap, debootstrap, so you need to have it installed.
+1. Installs "chroots" into the directory, it have native CRUX GNU/Linux support but for other distros booty just switching to using external bootstrap-wrappers like pacstrap, debootstrap, so you need to have it installed.
 For CRUX GNU/Linux its a simple pkgadd implementation using "tar" and my pkgadd can only installing packages into the "chroot/", nothing else.